Can Bearded Dragons Have Lettuce? A Comprehensive Guide to their Diet

 Understanding Lettuce’s Nutritional Value for Bearded Dragons

-When it comes to specific types of lettuce, not all are equally beneficial for your bearded dragon.
+Regarding specific types of lettuce, not all are equally beneficial for your bearded dragon.
 Butter lettuce offers a modest amount of nutrition compared to iceberg lettuce.
-It contains Vitamin A, B6, C, iron, potassium, carbohydrate, and protein.
+It contains vitamins A, B6, C, iron, potassium, carbohydrate, and protein.
 The calcium content in butter lettuce outweighs the phosphorus content, making it a slightly better option than iceberg lettuce.

 Nutritional Content of Lettuce (per 100g):